-A subnetwork represents a subset of your utility network's topology in a tier where all participating features have traversability to the same subnetwork controllers.
+A subnetwork represents a subset of a utility network's topology in a tier where all participating features have traversability to the same subnetwork controllers.
 The life cycle of a subnetwork begins when it is created and consists of many stages as it is managed and edited by users, only ending if it is deleted.
 It can be best understood through the various subnetwork management tasks typically run on subnetworks.

 The following summarizes the various subnetwork management tasks that make up the subnetwork life cycle: